ErpNetDocs/winclient/introduction/workspace-customization/default-values.md

 ![Clear default value](pictures/clear-default-value.png)

-A field *Default values* screen will open.
+A field *Default Values* screen will open.
 You need to activate *Customize Current View* mode.

 2. Here you need to select the row containing the default form;
 3. Right-click on it and from the context menu, choose **Delete Rows**.